 The Inverciyde Alliance brings together the Community Planning partners for Inverciyde.
 The Partnership Plan sets out the shared commitment by Inverciyde Alliance partners to work together towards their collective aims, with a particular focus on tackling inequalities and the added value of partnership working.
-A new Partnership Plan was approved in early 2023 and covers the period 2023/2033.
+A new Partnership Plan was approved in early 2023 for the 10-year period 2023/2033.
 The Partnership Plan focuses on the following key themes:

-Theme 1: Empowered People Working People
+Theme 1: Working People

+Theme 2: Healthy People

-Theme 3: Healthy People and Places
+Theme 3: Empowered People

-Theme 4: A Supportive Place Theme 5: A Thriving Place
+Theme 4: A Supportive Place

+Theme 5: A Thriving Place